cseriildi/42Vienna/common_core/pipex/README.md

 		- Close the old pipe's read and write ends
 		- Set the old pipe's read and write ends to the new pipe's read and write ends
+- fork one last time, save the pid into a separate variable
+- **In the child process:**
 	- Close the pipe's write end
 	- If the first argument was **here_doc** and the outfile exists open it in append mode
 	- Otherwise open/create the outfile
 	- Copy the pipe's read end to the Standard Input
 	- Close the pipe's read end
 	- Copy the file's content to the Standard Output
 	- Close the file
 	- Execute the command
+- **In the parent process:**
+	- close both end of the pipe
+	- wait for the child processes to end
+	- capture the last child process's exit code
+	- exit with the last child process's exit code

 Don't forget to always check if a function call fails, throw errors.
 Free when you have to.
 It's good practice to use different exit codes.